January 21, 2020

 — Vladimir Grinenko, Yandex

-For example, imagine that you realised that you needed to add a <div> inside the <nav>:
+For example, imagine that you realised that you needed to add a <div>

-<!-- Now I need to refactor all the classes below
+<div class=“nav”><div class="nav__wrapper"> <!-- Here is my new div--><!-- Now I need to refactor all the classes belowbecause of the new div --><ul class=“nav__wrapper__menu”><li class=“nav__wrapper__menu__item”><a class=“nav__wrapper____menu__item__link”>Home</a></li></ul><div></div>

-All the classes within the <div> would need to be updated, as well as updating the class names in your CSS file.
+would need to be updated, as well as updating the class names in your CSS file.

-So as you can see, taking the Block__Element__Element__Element is not a long term, sustainable choice.
+So as you can see, taking the Block__Element__Element__Element

 Here’s how to better solve it:

-Instead of chaining elements like nav__menu__item__link, simply focus on the block name itself and use that as the main anchor:
+, simply focus on the block name itself and use that as the main anchor:

-Taking this approach also makes your code much more readable for other developers, as they can easily see all the elements that have a relationship with the block (in this case: .nav).
+Taking this approach also makes your code much more readable for other developers, as they can easily see all the elements that have a relationship with the block (in this case: .nav

 And if you need to add or remove HTML elements in the future, no refactoring is required:

-<!-- New div added without the need to refactor -->
+<div class=“nav”><!-- New div added without the need to refactor --><div class="nav__wrapper"><ul class=“nav__menu”><li class=“nav__item”><a class=“nav__link”>Home</a></li></ul></div></div>

 If you find yourself entering territory where your elements are more than 3 levels deep, you might need to reconsider the structure of the block, potentially even breaking the block into smaller chunks.